Backup to FI

 systemctl enable --now bacula-fd.service

-Any configuration changes will not take effect until the service is restarted.
+• Any changes to the configuration will take effect after the service has been restarted.

-If you are using a local firewall on the machine, allow port access
+• If you are using a local firewall on the machine, enable access to the 9102port from the backup.fi.muni.cz server.

 hostname-fd: backup.fi.muni.cz

-send a request stating the directory or the list of directories to be backed up.
-The entire contents of the directory on the same file system are backed up recursively. -
+• Send a request to unix@fi.muni.cz, specifying the directory or list of directories to be backed up.
+The entire contents of a directory on the same file system are backed up recursively.

-You can exclude a subdirectory of the backup tree from the backup - this can be achieved by setting it on the backup server, or we usually set that the directory (and all its contents including subdirectories) is not backed up if you place a file called
+• It is possible to exclude a subdirectory of the backup tree from the backup - this can be done by a setting on the backup server, or we usually set that the directory (and all its contents including subdirectories) is not backed up if you place a file called '.BACULA_NO_BACKUP' in it.

-We typically store data for one year.
-You can back up once a week, several times a week, or every day.
-If you have a preferred time to run backups, write to us.
+• We typically keep the data for one year.
+Backups can be run once a week, several times a week, or every day.
+If you have a preferred time to run backups, let us know.

-If you would like to back up the database, you need to dump the database somewhere in the backed up space, either from cron, or you can set which script to run before running the backup.
+• If you would like to back up the database, you need to export the database (called dump) somewhere in the backup space, either from cron, or you can set which script to run before running the backup.

 Windows